(888) 552-6760 SCHEDULE AN APPOINTMENT

 About Me

-David Luyimbazi, MD, is an experienced surgical oncologist with expertise in both conventional and minimally invasive procedures.
-At City of Hope® Cancer Center Phoenix, Dr. Luyimbazi treats a wide range of cancer types, with a particular focus on gastrointestinal and gynecologic cancers that have spread to the abdominal wall cancers, skin cancers, soft tissue tumors and liver and pancreatic cancers.
+David Luyimbazi, MD, is an experienced surgical oncologist with expertise in both conventional and minimally invasive procedures. at City of Hope® Cancer Center Phoenix, Dr. Luyimbazi treats a wide range of cancer types, with a particular focus on gastrointestinal and gynecologic cancers that have spread to the abdominal wall cancers, skin cancers, soft tissue tumors and liver and pancreatic cancers.

 Dr. Luyimbazi's approach to cancer care includes collaborating closely with colleagues across multiple specialties to craft a personalized treatment plan for every patient.